 Well, we had all been promised a few surprises.
 And this was by far the best one of all.
 The noise got closer and louder.
 Then we saw it.
 The helicopter landed on the football field right in front of us.
 Suddenly out jumped K9 “Hector,” followed by Deputy Brad Byers, revved up to chase down another suspect.
 Not wasting a second, they went straight into action and got their man!
 That’s what I call a perfect example of how to hit the ground running!

 Let’s pause now for a moment to think about another aspect of what’s involved here.
-Even though the public feels the thrill and excitement when watching these training exercises, let’s not forget that this work has very real elements of danger.
+What may come after K-9 graduation day, once the thrill and excitement of watching these training exercises subsides.
+Let’s not forget something else.
+This work has very real elements of danger.
 Sometimes they lurk out of sight, are totally unexpected, and can have deadly consequences.
 One such example involved K9 “Ozzy” during an assignment where he went into a swamp.
 As a result, he picked up a bacterial infection that spread very rapidly.
 Sadly, it overwhelmed him and he couldn’t be saved.

 These magnificent law enforcement dogs respond every day to the call of duty.
 Their valor and sacrifice are a vital contribution towards keeping our communities safe.